 Once you have all the materials gathered, it’s time to build the shelves.
 The project is completed in three sections: first, build each shelf; second, assemble the unit; third, finishing touches.

-It is easier to build it upside down, so put the smooth side of the shelf facing down.
+Notes: It is easier to build it upside down, so put the smooth side of the shelf facing down.
 Remember the top will always refer to the smooth side.

 Remember put the machined side to finished surfaces of the shelf and back wherever possible.
 It will fit tighter than the side you cut.